TannerBurns/django_api_tutorial/README.md

 ```

-We have now defined our serializers so that we can easily do things like create, read, update, delete and list objects from our models.
+We have now defined the serializers so that we can easily do things like create, read, update, delete and list objects from the models.
-We will see this in action when we implement our Views.
+We will see this in action when we implement the Views.

 <a name="creating_views"></a>
 ## Creating views